lvchen727/Algorithms-for-Biosequencing-Comparison/hwk3-count_distinct_Kmers/README.md

 The program intially runs really slow given bwt and rev_bwt of hu-chr1.
 However, after applying the trick from Problem 2(b) - always pushing the largest bi-interval I onto the stack first by modifying markKmer function a little bit, the program starts working well.
-It generated outputs, but probably need one week to generate all the outputs.